-OP-XXXX-10

-Booster Seat Awareness
+OP-XXXX-11 Booster Seat Awareness \$555,000

 This project will strive to educate the traveling public of the importance of booster seats and raise awareness of all child occupant protection issues.
 KDOT is working with local advocates to determine needs and proper utilization of these funds.
+Commodities and signage for the Highway Patrol buckle-up trailers will also be addressed with this contract.